ngophuocloi-miracle-aavn/maubot-webhook-plugin/README.md

 # Webhook Plugin for Maubot

-A Maubot plugin that allows users to register webhook URLs and automatically forwards all messages in a room to the registered webhooks.
+A Maubot plugin that provides both incoming and outgoing webhook functionality for Matrix rooms.

 ## Features

+### Incoming Webhooks (NEW!)
+- **Receive messages from external services**: Create webhook endpoints that external services can POST to
+- **Unique URLs and API keys**: Each webhook gets a unique URL and API key for security
+- **Automatic message forwarding**: Messages sent to webhook endpoints are posted to Matrix rooms
+- **User-specific endpoints**: Each user can create their own webhook endpoints

+### Outgoing Webhooks
 - **Multiple webhooks per user**: Users can register multiple webhook URLs in the same room
 - **Message forwarding**: All messages in rooms with registered webhooks are automatically forwarded via POST requests
 - **Configurable message templates**: Customize the data structure sent to webhooks